alexrosa/flask-app/README.md

 First of all, thank You for this opportunity!

 # Frontend application:
 Let's start with NodeJS.
-It's really easy to install & now include NPM.
+It's really easy to install & now includes NPM.
 You should be able to run the following command after the installation procedure below.

 $ node --version
 v10.5.0